Few upgrades to your vehicle are going to make as much of a difference when building an off-road or Overlanding rig as a serious snorkel setup will.

-Those looking for the best snorkel kit to sort of overhaul every aspect of their cold air intake into something very performance-focused (while still being able to push your vehicle deeper underwater than you would have been able to before) will want to take a closer look here.
+Those looking for the best 4WD snorkel to sort of overhaul every aspect of their cold air intake into something very performance-focused (while still being able to push your vehicle deeper underwater than you would have been able to before) will want to take a closer look here.

 The whole system has been designed to move the positioning for your air intake from the bay of the engine to the roofline of your vehicle.
 This capitalizes on the aerodynamics of modern vehicles to force more air into your vehicle, improving performance but also helping your car breathe better when you start to go into shallow streams, rivers, and other bodies of water.

 High-quality construction materials (including a polished aluminum snorkel cover) work to protect your vehicle over the long haul while adding a little bit of visual flair, too.

 Constructed almost entirely out of cast aluminum (instead of the ABS plastic that a lot of other snorkel brands like to use), this option belongs on any list of the best 4WD snorkel choices for sure.